Therapy for Grief and Loss

 The grieving process takes time, and healing happens gradually.
 Healing from loss can feel like a rollercoaster full of highs and lows.
 The beginning is the most difficult, full of the most intense, deep, and seemingly insurmountable pain.

 While grieving, it is crucial to give yourself time.
+However, modern life often doesn’t allow enough time and space to grieve, forcing us to return to our responsibilities—work, childcare, and prior commitments.
 Emphasize to yourself that there is no “right” timetable or “wrong” way to grieve.
 People have their own unique way of grieving, and the process can take a long period of time.

 After loss, it can be difficult to return to your old life.
 You can feel adrift, or as though you have lost your purpose.
 Sometimes, you might not want to move on with your life, instead feeling guilty about moving forward and leaving your pain behind.
 Other times, you might think that you have already moved on and adjusted, yet the pain returns.
 Even years after a loss, some special events—such as anniversaries, holidays, or family gatherings—can reawaken memories and lead a strong sense of grief.

-Loss can heavily impact an individual’s mental health, often leading to trauma, anxiety, and/or depression.
+Loss can have a profound impact on mental health.
+A sudden loss, in particular can be traumatic and may lead to anxiety, and/or depression.
 The grieving process can also disrupt your physical health, cause sleeping problems, fatigue, weight loss, or weight gain, as well as aches and pains.

 Grief Counseling